-Though both my business partner and I have worked for several businesses over the years, in various phases from start-up to established enterprise businesses and have even been a General Manager for one, it was not until we started my own business that I had a true appreciation of what being an executive was versus the business owner.
-As a business owner, the buck stops with you and are responsible for the overall direction and financial profitability of the company.
-I had written many business plans for companies over the years, but like many business owners did not feel I needed to write a business plan because I understood my business.
+Though my business partner and I have worked for businesses, from start-ups to established enterprise businesses, it was only when we started a business that I truly appreciated what an executive was versus a business owner.
+As a business owner, the buck stops with you, and you are responsible for the company's overall direction and financial profitability.
+I had written many business plans for companies over the years, but like many business owners, I did not need to write a business plan because I understood my business.

-As I looked at them with a level of confusion, I started looking at my own business with my business partner.
-In my own head we were focused on a particular target market, knew what services we offered, knew our market price, and we knew the type of marketing and the types of partnerships we needed to develop.
-We began doing serial contracts and began generating revenue.
-I built a website, started a blog, began networking, and doing all the "right" marketing tactics.
-As I started looking at one company that we were working with and saw all of the pitfalls that happen when you are not able to articulate what you provide to the market concisely.
-It suddenly hit me that though I have a mission and a vision for what I do, and had generated revenue in my first year of business, I myself was still thinking as an executive and not a business owner.
+I started looking at one company we were working with and saw all of the pitfalls when you need to articulate concisely what you provide to the market.
+As I looked at them with confusion, I started looking at my business with my business partner.
+In my head, we were focused on a particular target market, knew what services we offered, set our market price, and knew the type of marketing and the types of partnerships we needed to develop.
+We began creating serial engagements and began generating revenue.
+We built a website, started a blog, began networking, and did all the "right" marketing tactics.
+It suddenly hit me that though we had a mission and a vision for what we do and generated revenue in our first year of business, I was still thinking as an executive, not a business owner.

-My business partner and I decided we were going to create a business plan to help further define our business, what products and services we wanted to offer to our target market, determine what partnerships we were missing, and look at our short and long term financial goals.
+My business partner and I decided to develop a business plan to help further define our business.
+This included what products and services we wanted to offer our target market, determining what partnerships we needed, and looking at our short and long-term financial goals.
 I started developing the outline for the plan.
 I then started investigating small business grants and loans available online.
-I filled in a form for information on a particular grant, which unbeknownst to me at that time started a time clock of when a business plan needed to be submitted, which gave me the push I needed to get it done.
-I had a deadline of 4 weeks, but what I found I was complete with the plan in 2 including research, detailed definition of business in required areas, writing and editing.
-Though it seemed some days to be an onerous task, when it was complete I truly felt more like a business owner as I truly had a grasp of the direction and focus of my business and what was possible.
-This plan helped us define a sustainable repeatable business model and gave us the confidence we needed that we can implement it and become profitable.
+I completed the form for information on a particular grant, which, unbeknownst to me then, started a time clock and had a deadline of 4 weeks.
+Though it seemed some days to be an onerous task, when it was complete, I felt more like a business owner as I genuinely had a grasp of the direction and focus of my business and what was possible.
+This plan helped us define a sustainable, repeatable business model and gave us the confidence to implement it and become profitable.

-Though a business plan may seem confining or a difficult process, it is truly what defines and provides a roadmap for the success of your long term business.
-It is truly your game plan.
-It does not have to remain stagnant – it can be changed and updated as the market or your business changes, but it will provide clarity on where you are and where you are going.
-The plan does not need to be as large as the one that we developed to go after funding.
-It can be as small as a few pages and for internal use within your company to provide clarity of direction for everyone.
+Though a business plan may seem confining or a complicated process, it is indeed what defines and provides a roadmap for the success of your business long term.
+It is your game plan.
+It does not and should not remain stagnant – it can be changed and updated as the market or your business changes.
+It should clarify where you are and where you are going.
+The plan does not need to be as long as the one that we developed to go after funding.
+It can be as small as a few pages for internal use within your company to provide clarity of direction for everyone.